TimAnthonyAlexander/north/docs/implementation.md

 ### ui/Composer.tsx

-- Multiline input with Ctrl+J for newlines
+- Multiline input with Ctrl+J or Shift+Enter for newlines
+- Paste support: multi-character input and newlines are detected and inserted directly
+- Dynamic height: grows as content is added, reports line count to parent
 - Shows "Ctrl+C to cancel" hint when disabled/waiting
 - Mode cycling with Tab key (when no autocomplete suggestions):
   - Cycles: ask → agent → ask